Affective forecasting: Applications

 While affective forecasting has traditionally drawn the most attention from economists and psychologists, their findings have in turn generated interest from a variety of other fields, including happiness research, law, and health care.
 Its effect on decision-making and well-being is of particular concern to policy-makers and analysts in these fields, although it also has applications in ethics.
-For example, the tendency to underestimate our ability to adapt to life-changing events has led to legal theorists questioning the assumptions behind tort damage compensation.
+For example, one's tendency to underestimate one's ability to adapt to life-changing events has led to legal theorists questioning the assumptions behind tort damage compensation.
 Behavioral economists have incorporated discrepancies between forecasts and actual emotional outcomes into their models of different types of utility and welfare.
 This discrepancy also concerns healthcare analysts, in that many important health decisions depend upon patients' perceptions of their future quality of life.

 Overview

 Affective forecasting can be divided into four components: predictions about valence (i.e. positive or negative), the specific emotions experienced, their duration, and their intensity.
 While errors may occur in all four components, research overwhelmingly indicates that the two areas most prone to bias, usually in the form of overestimation, are duration and intensity.
-Immune neglect is a form of impact bias in response to negative events, in which people fail to predict how much their psychological immune system will hasten their recovery.
+Immune neglect is a form of impact bias in response to negative events, in which people fail to predict how much their recovery will be hastened by their psychological immune system.
+The psychological immune system is a metaphor "for that system of defenses that helps you feel better when bad things happen", according to Gilbert.
 On average, people are fairly accurate about predicting which emotions they will feel in response to future events.
 However, some studies indicate that predicting specific emotions in response to more complex social events leads to greater inaccuracy.
 For example, one study found that while many women who imagine encountering gender harassment predict feelings of anger, in reality, a much higher proportion report feelings of fear.
 Other research suggests that accuracy in affective forecasting is greater for positive affect than negative affect, suggesting an overall tendency to overreact to perceived negative events.
-Gilbert and Wilson posit that this is a result of our psychological immune system.
+Gilbert and Wilson posit that this is a result of the psychological immune system.